 4. Kids love technology

 My kids love technology.
-I seriously cannot believe how much my 5 and 7 year olds already know about navigating around a tablet or a computer with me barely showing them the ropes.
+I seriously cannot believe how much my 5 and 7 year old boys already know about navigating around a tablet or a computer with me barely showing them the ropes.
 When it comes to learning, kids of today are tech savvy and learning by watching a video lesson keeps their interest for a longer period of time.
 For my video lessons, all you need is a smartphone, tablet, or a computer and the kids can watch the lessons.
 Another awesome feature for the older kids, is they can watch the lessons while using headphones moms!

 5. The lessons teach loads of content